Đặng Quang Dũng: Writing career

 Đặng Quang Dũng began his career as a freelance comic book writer in 2011 at a local comic book company.
 His job was to write and illustrate some small gag comic strips, as well as to illustrate children's picture books.
 It was during this time that Dũng started his own webcomic series, later known as Nhật ký Mèo Mốc (Diary of Meo Moc).

 Nhật ký Mèo Mốc was originally created as a visual diary so Dũng could share with his friends on Facebook what happened around him everyday through a comical lens.
 His mascot and also his pen name, Mèo Mốc was the main character in this first series.
 After going viral, the series was adapted to its first volume in Oct 2014 by SkyComics.
 The first volume stayed as a best-seller on Tiki, Vietnamese e-commerce platform, for several months.
-As of 2021, there are 6 volumes of the Mèo Mốc series with roughly 80,000 copies sold nationally.
+As of 2023, there are 7 volumes of the Mèo Mốc series with roughly 80,000 copies sold nationally.

 Tây Du Hí, created in 2015, was Dũng's second comic book series as a professional writer.
 On its first two volumes and the first half of volume 3, the story was presented in yonkoma format.
 On the 3rd volume, Dũng decided to depart from writing another comedy series, saying it is too similar to the Mèo Mốc series.
 This resulted in a much heavier tone in the second half of volume 3, and starting from volume 4 the story is presented in traditional comic format with a long run adventure/action storyline.
 As of 2021, there are six volumes of Tây Du Hí being released with roughly 45,000 copies having been sold nationally.

-In 2019, he released a new comic book title, Nào ta cùng ăn!
+In 2019, he released a new comic book titled Nào ta cùng ăn!
 (Let's eat!).
 This entry marks a milestone in his career, being his 10th published comic book, his first standalone comic book and his first comic book published by Nha Nam Publishing and Communications JSC.
-This was also the first year when there was no Mèo Mốc book released.

 In 2021, he released Ly & Chũn - Tết là nhất, nhất là Tết!
 (Ly & Chun - Tet is the best).
 The book won him second prize in the De Men (Cricket) Award for children's literature and art.
 There was no first prize that year, with Nguyễn Nhật Ánh winning first prize in the year before.

 Achievements

 Dũng is among Vietnamese comic artists who have the highest number of printed copies, with over 200,000 copies accumulated so far.
-In 2019, Dũng was nominated in Forbes 30 Under 30 list in Vietnam and was recognised as a potential seed.
+In 2019, Dũng was nominated in Forbes 30 Under 30 list in Vietnam and was recognized as a potential seed.
 In June 2021, his comic book Ly & Chũn - Tết là nhất, nhất là Tết won him the Cricket Desire award.
-This is the second prize of Dế Mèn (Cricket) Award, an annual award to honour art and literature works dedicated to children.
-Dũng's comic book was the first one ever of its category to win this award.
+This is the second prize of Dế Mèn (Cricket) Award, an annual award to honor art and literature works dedicated to children.
+This award marked Dũng's career maturity, from a "comic book prodigy" into a seasoned comic book writer.